Coffee Infused Tightening Eye Cream

 What Causes Puffy Eyes?

 Many associate puffy eyes and their counterpart dark under-eye circles with a lack of sleep.
-But, I’m here to report they can be caused by a number of factors.
+I’m here to report that they can be caused by a number of factors.

 8 Things That Cause Puffy Eyes

-1. SLOW DOWN ON THE NACHOS – overconsumption of salt can cause fluid retention under your eyes, not to mention other places.
+• SLOW DOWN on the Nachos – overconsumption of salt can cause fluid retention under your eyes, not to mention other places.

-6. Aging in itself can be the cause of dark circles or under-eye bags.
+• Aging (BAH) in itself can be the cause of dark circles or under-eye bags.

 How Do You Get Rid of Under Eye Bags?